PostHog/posthog.com/contents/blog/new-pricing.md

 | **100-250**        | $0.0000150 / event       | $0.0000187 / event                | -20%           |
 | **∞**              | $0.0000090 / event       | $0.0000100 / event                | -10%           |

-> **Remember:** Base events and person profiles combined cost the same as our previous per event pricing.

-## When should I use the new processing option?
+## When should I use the new option?

-We use it in places where we're only interested in aggregate data, such as for logged-out users on our website.
+We use it for events where we're only interested in aggregate data, such as for logged-out users on our website.

 It could also be useful when:

 - You're willing to lose some functionality for lower bills.
 - You want to track API or server events, especially at high volumes.
 - You run a large e-commerce or content website with millions of users.
-- You're not tracking an existing high-volume event because it would be prohibitively expensive.
+- You're not tracking a high-volume event because it would be prohibitively expensive.
 - You want to use [autocapture](/docs/product-analytics/autocapture) to track events, but have turned it off to save money.

 ## How do I start using it?